golosovsa/sky.pro-pd-hw-16/README.md

 - Implement deleting an order using the `DELETE` method at the URL `/orders/<id>` for orders.

 ### Step 8:
-Implement the creation of an offer using the `POST` method on the URL `/offers` for offers.
+- Implement the creation of an offer using the `POST` method on the URL `/offers` for offers.
+- Implement an offer update using the `PUT` method on the `/offers/<id>` URL for offers.
+Body will receive JSON with all fields to update the offer.
+- Implement deleting an offer using the `DELETE` method at the URL `/orders/<id>` for offers.

 # Project status: